madeline-scyphers/Procyon-Wiki/docs/Factions/Isotropa Max Secure.md

 ## Situation

 Between the Warden’s excessive spending habits, Dr. Xhu’s gambling problem, and Kreel’s "educating" the prisoners, Isotropa always needs more funds and bodies.
-The prison spends a lot of time lobbying local planetary Governors to increase sentencing or acquiring “special guests” from [[Factions|Factions]] and just as much time looking for bribes.
+The prison spends a lot of time lobbying local planetary Governors to increase sentencing or acquiring “special guests” from [Factions](Factions.md) and just as much time looking for bribes.

 ## Allies With